rspeer/rspeer.github.io/drafts/conceptnet-database-odyssey.markdown

 Sharding!
 Distributed data!
 This was exciting!
 I successfully imported all the data, and I even put up an API so that people everywhere could query ConceptNet 5 like they were able to query ConceptNet 4.

 Now that it's 2014, you're probably shaking your head sadly.
 You do not want to shard MongoDB.
 You especially did not want to shard MongoDB in 2011.
-"MongoDB is web scale", they said, to distract you from the fundamental impossibility of scaling MongoDB.
+It's now quite popular to make fun of the marketing statement "MongoDB is web scale", as it contrasts amusingly with the fundamental impossibility of scaling MongoDB.
 There were nodes that would go down and could never be convinced to come up again, there was inscrutable data loss due to the default settings being completely unsafe and the safe settings being unusably slow, and there was the occasional need to "rebalance", which would unfortunately block every node's single thread of operation for, say, 24 hours.
 I could not *afford* to run an independent copy of MongoDB, so whenever I did anything that required any sort of rebalancing, ConceptNet 5 would go down.
 For everybody.
 For a day or so.

 But the paper was written and the code was released, so ConceptNet 5.0 consisted of a couple of MongoDBs.

 ## A note about MapReduce

 MongoDB was also my first experience with a database that promised the siren song of "MapReduce".
 Many providers of NoSQL databases will, by way of apologizing that you can't "join" anymore, happily tell you that their database can do MapReduce, which is *better* than a join because it's distributed and functional and was invented by magical unicorns at Google.

 Whereas previously you had to invoke a relational operation that has been well understood for decades, now you can run *arbitrary code* in your database's *only thread* that sends gigabytes of data across a network socket for *no good reason*!
 Excited yet?

 MapReduce was created for a situation where you have more data than you can even fit on a computer.
 You lose orders of magnitude of efficiency, because any interesting result that you compute will eventually have to be sent over a network.
 You can no longer take advantage of locality of reference in your data; you have to read it all in anew at every step.
 But maybe you settle for this, because it gives you an obvious way to scale your code in parallel, and might even give you the ability to compute things you would not otherwise have the resources to compute.